AssetFetch/spec/spec.md

 #### 7.5.1.1. `extension` rules

-The `extension` field MUST include a leading dot (`.obj` would be correct,`obj` would not be correct), and, if necessary to fully communicate the format, SHOULD include multiple dots for properly expressing certain "combined" file formats (eg. `.tar.gz` for a gzipped tar-archive).
+The `extension` field MUST include a leading dot (`.obj` would be correct,`obj` would not be correct), and, if necessary to fully communicate the format, MUST include multiple dots for properly expressing certain "combined" file formats (eg. `.tar.gz` for a gzipped tar-archive).

 #### 7.5.1.2. `mediatype` rules